ABOUT OUR PROJECT

 I will only stay in Leipzig for a short period of time so it’s no use to open a bank account of my own.
 But now my landlord accepts no cash payment and asked me to transfer the rent.
 How can I do that without having a bank account?

 In Germany the majority of the payments are done via bank transfer or direct debiting.
 Hence, having access to a bank account is crucial and the opening of a bank account should be among the first things you do after your arrival.
-If you stay in Germany for too short a time that it’s no use to open your own account you can use the account of a third party for your payments.
+If you stay in Germany for too short a time that it’s no use to open your own account, you can use the account of a third party for your payments.
 In the best of circumstances, you have a friend you trust who accepts your cash and then transfers the amount.
 If no such trustworthy person is available the bank can act as this third person as well.
-This service is called “Einzahlung auf ein fremdes Konto” (depositing money on a third party account).
+This service is called “Einzahlung auf ein fremdes Konto” (depositing money on a third-party account).
 Fees vary according to the amount transferred (between 6 to 15 EUR).

 Your friends are right: quite a few payments connected to your apartment are usually done after you’ve moved out.
 This might be as little as three weeks after your departure (like the last electricity bill) but can extend to 12-24 months (your last utility bill might come at the end of the year following your departure).
 Quite often landlords wait until the last utility bill is settled before refunding the security deposit.
 For all this you need an account in Germany or Europe that works with the IBAN code.
 Transfers to accounts outside that system are possible but quite expensive.
 If you don’t have such an European account and want to avoid those steep fees, we recommend to keep your German account open for at least 6-12 months.
 Please talk to your bank about your plans and inform them about your new address abroad.
 They will also ask you to give them the information of a foreign account they can transfer any balance to once you finally give the order to close the German account.

-Where shall I open a bank account?
+Where should I open a bank account?

 Recommending a bank seems an impossible – it’s highly personal and depends on your location, habits and personal beliefs.
 In general banks don’t differ too much as far as their checking accounts are concerned and are equally safe and trustworthy.
-But they differ in the little details: some banks take fees, some offer free checking accounts, some expect a certain minimum deposit each month to waive the fees for the checking account.
+But they differ in the little details: some banks take fees, some offer free checking accounts, some expect a certain minimum deposit each month to waiver the fees for the checking account.
 In some cases, banks have agreements with certain employers to give checking accounts to their employees for free.
-You can pick a bank having a branch close to you or a bank that offers services online or over the phone only.
+You can pick a bank that has a branch close to you or a bank that offers services online or over the phone only.
 Some offer English internet banking, some don’t.
-Before making a decision where to open your bank account please consult the international office at your research institution which aspects you should keep in mind when making your choice.
-They can also get you in contact with English- speaking clerks at the banks.
+Before making a decision where to open your bank account please consult the international office at your research institution about which aspects you should keep in mind when making your choice.
+They can also get you in contact with English-speaking clerks at the banks.
 Please also check our guide about opening a bank account here.

 I come from Iran and wanted to open a bank account with one of the big private banks.
 They refused due to embargo policies.
 What shall I do now?